onera/paradigm/training/Python/01_Introduction/introduction.md

 ### Mesh partitioning

-For you to be able to work with the mesh we just read, it has to be partitionned.
+For you to be able to work with the mesh we just read, it has to be partitioned.
 That means that the mesh elements will be distributed over the processors such that elements that are close geometrically will end up on the same processor.
 This is what you will do in Exercise 1 of this training.